Sidharth Shukla: 2019–2021: Bigg Boss 13 and Broken But Beautiful 3

 In 2019, he participated in the reality show Bigg Boss 13, and was declared the winner in February 2020.
 Ormax media rated Shukla to be the most popular contestant of Bigg Boss 13, ranking him as number one throughout 20 weeks.
 He was voted the most favourite contestant of Bigg Boss 13 in polls conducted by Hindustan Times, India TV News, and The Times of India.
 He was the most tweeted contestant of Bigg Boss 13.

-In 2020, after winning Bigg Boss 13, Shukla's massive popularity helped him bag appearances in two music videos, "Bhula Dunga", and "Dil Ko Karaar Aaya".
-The same year, Shukla entered as one of the "Toofani" Seniors in Bigg Boss 14, with Hina Khan and Gauahar Khan, for the first two weeks.
+In 2020, after winning Bigg Boss 13, Shukla appeared in two music videos, "Bhula Dunga", and "Dil Ko Karaar Aaya".
+The same year, Shukla entered as one of the "Toofani" Seniors in Bigg Boss 14, for the first two weeks.
 Shukla then appeared in another music video "Shona Shona".
 In January 2021, Shukla hosted 16th week's "Weekend Ka Vaar" of Bigg Boss 14, as Shukla was filling in for Salman Khan, who was missing from the show due to other work commitments.

 Shukla made his OTT debut as Agastya Rao with the third season of the romance web series Broken But Beautiful opposite Sonia Rathee streaming on ALTBalaji and MX Player.
 The series and Shukla's performance received positive response from critics, Mugdha Kapoor of DNA India wrote, "It’s the fire and genuineness in Sidharth’s acting and freshness in Sonia’s performance that keeps the viewers glued and wanting to see more."